Filtering data on a dashboard

 You can filter data through multiple widgets at the same time.
 In this case, filtering conditions are combined by the logical

 ANDoperator.
-For example, if you select 4 reviews in the Number of reviews widget and the ≥5 rating range in the Rating widget, only the pastry shops that meet both of these conditions (with 4 reviews and ≥5 rating) are left on the map and in other widgets.If widgets belong to different layers, see more details in the Filtering for multiple layers section.
+For example, if you select 4 reviews in the Number of reviews widget and the ≥5 rating range in the Rating widget, only the pastry shops that meet both of these conditions (with 4 reviews and ≥5 rating) will remain on the map and in other widgets.If the widgets belong to different layers, see details in the Filtering in multiple layers section.

 Important